someElseIsHere/mcef-1.16.5/README.md

 ## For Modders
 MCEF is LGPL, as long as your project doesn't modify or include MCEF source code, you can choose a different license.
 Read the full license in the LICENSE file in this directory.

-The submodule for the modified version of java-cef which MCEF relies on is located in common/java-cef.

 ### Using MCEF in Your Project
 ```
 repositories {